On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

+\begin{lemma} In the context of Lemma~\ref{lemma: main}, let $k$ be a periodic orbit of~$R_\lambda$ that belongs to~$\mathcal{P}$.
+Then one of the following holds: \begin{enumerate} \item there exists a $\partial$-strong $R_\lambda$-section transverse to~$k$; \item there exists a $\partial$-strong $R_\lambda$-section containing $k$ in its boundary and whose self-linking with $k$ is non-zero; \item there exists a $\partial$-strong $R_\lambda$-section containing $k$ in its boundary and whose self-linking with $k$ is zero.
+In this case $k$ is hyperbolic and each one of the sectors transversally delimited by the stable and unstable manifolds of~$k$ is intersected by at least one $\partial$-strong $R_\lambda$-section having $k$ as a boundary component. \end{enumerate} \end{lemma}

+\begin{proof} Let $z$ be a point of~$k$.
+Consider a small disc~$D$ containing~$z$ and transverse to~$k$, and take a sequence $z_n$ of generic points in~$D\setminus\{z\}$ converging to~$z$.
+In~$\R\times M$, take a sequence~$u_n$ of ECH-index 2 embedded pseudo-holomorphic curves through~$(0, z_n)$.
+In the limit pseudo-holomorphic building, there is a pseudo-holomorphic curve containing~$(0,z)$, whose projection~$S_0$ to~$M$ contains $z$.
+Then at least one of the following holds: \begin{itemize} \item[(a)] $S_0$ is transverse to~$k$; \item[(b)] $S_0$ contains $k$ in its boundary and its self-linking with $k$ is non-zero (this is the case when $k$ is an elliptic boundary orbit, but the partition conditions explained in Section~\ref{sec: ECH} imply that it cannot happen if $k$ is a hyperbolic boundary orbit); \item[(c)] $S_0$ contains $k$ in its boundary and its self-linking with $k$ is zero.\end{itemize}

+Observe that these are not disjoint cases: if $S_0$ is not embedded, a periodic orbit can be in the boundary of $S_0$ and intersect transversely $S_0$ in its interior.

+Applying the resolution procedure of Lemma \ref{lemma: desingularization} to a surface~$S_0$ satisfying at least one of the first two cases, we obtain a~$\partial$-strong $R_\lambda$-section $S$.
+Then either $S$ is transverse to $k$ or $\partial S$ contains~$k$.
+In the later case the resolution procedure can change the self-linking number along $k$.
+If $k$ satisfies (a) and~(c) as boundary orbit of $S_0$, then $k$ will have non-zero self-linking number with respect to $S$.
+If $k$ satisfies (b) alone, or (a) and (b), then the self-linking number of $k$ with respect to $S$ will still be non-zero.

+Now assume that $k\in \partial S_0$ satisfies (c) only.
+The limit curves satisfy the asymptotic conditions of \cite[Theorem 2.8]{HWZ1}, \cite{Sie1} \cite[Theorem 2.2]{Sie2}, \cite[Proposition 3.2]{HT2}, \cite[Theorem 3.11]{We}: the order 1 expansion of the planar coordinate $z(s,t)$ (transverse to $k$ in $M$) says that along the boundary a limit curve is tangent (at the first order) to an annular half-helix.
+Then $k$ cannot be elliptic: in that case the self-linking of $S$ with $k$ would be irrational, which is absurd.
+Hence $k$ is hyperbolic and its tubular neighborhood has two or four sectors delimited by its stable and unstable manifolds.
+From now on we assume that the points $z_n$ all belong to the same sector while converging to $z$.

+Now the transversality to the Reeb vector field implies that the half-helix has to stay in one sector.
+Indeed if it changes sector, in order to stay transverse to~$R_\lambda$, it can only change in one direction.
+So, in order to come back to the original sector after following $k$ for one longitude, it has to wrap around $k$: in this case the self-linking number would be positive, a contradiction.

-Now, there are two cases depending on wether $k$ is at an intermediate level of the limit building with non trivial incoming and outgoing ends, or if there is only a non trivial ingoing or outgoing end (possibly followed by connectors).
+There are two cases depending on whether $k$ is at an intermediate level of the limit building with non-trivial positive and negative ends, or there is only a non-trivial positive and negative end (possibly followed by connectors).